 Step 1.
 Download Deep Data Recovery on the computer.

 Step 2.
-After loading the disk, hover the mouse over the disk/partition that includes your needed folders before permanent deletion.
-Then click Scan.
+After loading the disk, hover the mouse over the disk/partition that includes your needed folders before permanent deletion, then click Scan.